-- Staff congratulate children verbally and in writing on a day to day basis in their marking and through team points. - Weekly assemblies for parents include awards of 'Star of the Week' and 'Star Worker' awards as well as 'Work of the Week'. - All classes have an opportunity to lead an assembly where they are able to show examples of their work.
+- Staff congratulate children verbally and in writing on a day to day basis in their marking and through team points. - Weekly assemblies for parents include awards of 'Star of the Week' and 'Star Worker' awards as well as 'Work of the Week'.
+These may be online/video assemblies if large groups are unable to gather in school. - All classes have an opportunity to lead an assembly where they are able to show examples of their work.